MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ### Requirements for file servers and network infrastructure

-- A server running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2 for hosting sync shares with user files.
+- **Server requirement.** A server running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2 for hosting sync shares with user files.

-- A volume formatted with the NTFS file system for storing user files.
+- **Volume requirement.** A volume formatted with the NTFS file system for storing user files.

-- To enforce password policies on Windows 7 PCs, you must use Group Policy password policies.
+- **Password enforcement policy.** To enforce password policies on Windows 7 PCs, you must use Group Policy password policies.
 You also have to exclude the Windows 7 PCs from Work Folders password policies (if you use them).

-- A server certificate for each file server that will host Work Folders.
+- **A server certificate.** There must be a server certificate for each file server that will host Work Folders.
 These certificates should be from a certification authority (CA) that's trusted by your users&mdash;ideally a public CA.

-- (Optional) An Active Directory Domain Services forest with the schema extensions in Windows Server 2012 R2 to support automatically referring PCs and devices to the correct file server when you use multiple file servers.
+- **(Optional) An Active Directory Domain Services forest.** Use this forest with the schema extensions in Windows Server 2012 R2 to support automatically referring PCs and devices to the correct file server when you use multiple file servers.

 ### Requirements for enabling users to sync across the internet

-- The ability to make a server accessible from the internet by creating publishing rules in your organization's reverse proxy or network gateway.
+- **Server accessibility.** The ability to make a server accessible from the internet by creating publishing rules in your organization's reverse proxy or network gateway.

-- (Optional) A publicly registered domain name and the ability to create more public DNS records for the domain.
+- **(Optional) Domain name.** A publicly registered domain name and the ability to create more public DNS records for the domain.

-- (Optional) Active Directory Federation Services (AD FS) infrastructure when you use AD FS authentication.
+- **(Optional) Infrastructure.** Active Directory Federation Services (AD FS) infrastructure when you use AD FS authentication.

 ### Requirements for client computers